Picovoice/orca/binding/dotnet/README.md

 ## Installation

-You can install the latest version of Orca by getting the latest [Orca Nuget package](https://www.nuget.org/packages/Picovoice.Orca/)<!-- markdown-link-check-disable-line -->
-in Visual Studio or using the .NET CLI.
+You can install the latest version of Orca by getting the latest [Orca Nuget package](https://www.nuget.org/packages/Picovoice.Orca/) in Visual Studio or using the .NET CLI.

 ```console